lsst/qserv-operator/ncsa_storage/README.md

 ## 1 - Create data directories

-Create `/qserv/qserv-dev/qserv` on each nodes, including master Create `/qserv/qserv-dev/repl` on master node only
+Create `/qserv/qserv-dev/qserv` on each nodes, including master.

+Create `/qserv/qserv-dev/repl` on master node only

 ## 2 - Create StorageClass, PersistentVolumes and PersistentVolumesClaims